Bitcoin isn’t really about money.

 The 21 million supply limit is not just code.

-It’s rebuilt through math, time, and immovability.
+It is rebuilt through math, time, and immovability.

-Just signal — and patience.
+What remains is signal - and patience.

 And underneath it all: a quiet return to something we used to prize more freely -